astropy/astropy-APEs/APE13.rst

   tools to be included in specutils`_ below).
 This package is the primary focus of this APE.

-* `specreduce`.
+* `specreduce <https://github.com/astropy/specreduce>`_.
 This will provide a standard toolbox for reducing spectra, roughly akin to the IRAF “specred” functionality (although not necessarily *all* of those tasks, nor in a one-to-one manner).
 Note that this should *not* contain any instrument-specific code.
 Observatories or instruments are